User Manual

 Category: Text

-Description: This check verifies whether the x-height (the height of lowercase letters) of all text within the TrimBox falls below the specified height.
-Please note that this check is only performed on text and not to text that has been converted to Strokes.
+Description: This check verifies the x-height – the height of lowercase letters – of all text objects within the TrimBox against the specified height.
+Please note that this check applies only to text and not to text that has been converted to Strokes.

-Solution: If the defined threshold is not met and the check is triggered, a new print file must be requested from the data provider.
+Solution: If the value is below the specified value and this results in a hit, a new print file must be requested from the data creator.

-Figure 1: The activated Check Effective Text x-height is below
+Figure 1: The enabled Check Effective Text x-height is below

 2.2.
 Glyphs missing in an Embedded Font